anhaidgroup/sparkly/doc/install-single-machine-windowsOS.md

 `wsl --set-default-version 2`

-After this, you can proceed to installing Ubuntu (if it is not already installed, as indicated in Step 1.1).
+After this, you should proceed to Step 1.3 if Ubuntu is not already installed as indicated in Step 1.1.
+If Ubuntu is already installed as indicated in Step 1.1, proceed to Step 1.4.

 #### Step 1.3: Installing WSL and Ubuntu

-To install WSL and the default Ubuntu distribution, open PowerShell as Administrator:
+To install WSL and the default Ubuntu distribution, open PowerShell as Administrator.
+To do so, locate PowerShell on your computer, right-click on the icon, and click "Run as administrator".
+Then, within the PowerShell session, run the command:

 `wsl.exe --install -d Ubuntu`

 You may be prompted to restart Windows to finish enabling WSL.

 After the installation completes, you’ll be prompted to create a default Unix user account.
 Choose a username and password and keep them for later use.
-Once this is done, PowerShell will automatically open an Ubuntu (WSL) terminal session.
+Note that your password won't be visible as you type it.
+Once this is complete, PowerShell will open an Ubuntu (WSL) terminal session.

+_Note: Aside from this first time, however, opening an Ubuntu (WSL) terminal session will need to be done manually.
+To do so, open PowerShell (you do not need to "Run as administrator" anymore), and execute:_

+`wsl`

+This will open an Ubuntu (WSL) terminal shell.

-#### Step 1.4: Verifying Ubuntu uses WSL 2
+#### Step 1.4: Verifying that Ubuntu Uses WSL 2

 Whether Ubuntu was already installed or you just installed it, confirm that Ubuntu is running under WSL 2.
 Run: